-This includes our Housing Options surgeries - these are no longer taking place.
+Our Housing Options surgeries are no longer taking place.
 These will be replaced by specific appointments for priority customers.
 Where possible customer enquiries will be by phone but for homeless customers some face to face meetings may still be required.

-Our trades team are carrying out emergency repairs only and our contractors are continuing to carry out gas and electrical inspection and servicing.
-These teams will check with tenants that are not isolating or have symptoms.
+During the coronavirus pandemic, our Trades team are continuing to prioritise emergency repairs and are working through the non-emergency repairs that were reported to us in lockdown – these will be completed as soon as possible.
+Our contractors are continuing to carry out essential gas and electrical inspection and servicing.
+These teams will check with tenants to make sure they are not isolating or have symptoms of Covid-19.

 This means that when you call us to report a repair we will assess whether it is essential for someone to attend.

 This measure has been put in place for the health & safety of our tenants, staff and contractors and follows the current Government guidance to reduce social contact as much as possible.

 Please be honest in your response to enquiries made by our staff and contractors.
 It will help us to protect all our tenants, staff and contractors in the manner that Government has requested.

 Emergency repairs are classed as those where there is a risk to health and safety or where we need to take quick action to prevent damage to your home or neighbouring property.
 Some examples are:

 - Loss of toilet facility where there are no other facilities at the property

 - Personal security – door locks, access control systems - where these present a risk to security and there is no other means of access